Apocalypse of Paul: Content

+Other manuscripts differ, such as not including the introductory explanation of the discovery, or omitting the second vision of Paradise.

 Introduction: The sinfulness of man

 After a discovery narrative that explains the work was found under a house in Tarsus, Paul visits the third heaven.
-There, the sun, moon, stars, sea and land complain to God of mankind's sinfulness.
+There, the sun, moon, stars, sea, and land complain to God of mankind's sinfulness.
 God has shown forbearance only to allow humanity to convert and repent.
 Guardian angels monitor men and describe to God these human activities every morning and every night.
 Paul watches as both a righteous man and a sinner die, and the reports of the dead sinner's watcher angel are used against him.
-Paul then turns to the gates and is led by the angel into the third heaven, where he meets Elijah and Enoch, and is given a tour.
+Paul then turns to the gates and is led by the angel into the third heaven, where he meets the prophets Elijah and Enoch, and is given a tour.